polimi-iclabs/qda-toolkit/README.md

 To install the QDA module, you can install it via `pip`.
 ```
-pip install qda
+pip install qda-toolkit
 ```

 ## Usage

-After installation, you can import the `qda` module in your Python script as follows:
+After installation, you can import the `qda-toolkit` module in your Python script as follows:
 ```
-import qda
+import qda-toolkit as qda
 ```
 Then, you can create an instance of the QDAModule class and use its methods to create control charts and fit models.
 ```